Subhamiltonian graph: Definition

 in order to create a cycle in the augmented graph that passes through each vertex exactly once.
 The graph aug(G) is called a Hamiltonian augmentation of G.

 It would be equivalent to define G to be subhamiltonian if G is a subgraph of a Hamiltonian planar graph, without requiring this larger graph to have the same vertex set.
 That is, for this alternative definition, it should be possible to add both vertices and edges to G to create a Hamiltonian cycle.
 However, if a graph can be made Hamiltonian by the addition of vertices and edges it can also be made Hamiltonian by the addition of edges alone, so this extra freedom does not change the definition.

 In a subhamiltonian graph, a subhamiltonian cycle is a cyclic sequence of vertices such that adding an edge between each consecutive pair of vertices in the sequence preserves the planarity of the graph.
 A graph is subhamiltonian if and only if it has a subhamiltonian cycle.

 History and applications

 The class of subhamiltonian graphs (but not this name for them) was introduced by Bernhart & Kainen (1979), who proved that these are exactly the graphs with two-page book embeddings.
 Subhamiltonian graphs and Hamiltonian augmentations have also been applied in graph drawing to problems involving embedding graphs onto universal point sets, simultaneous embedding of multiple graphs, and layered graph drawing.

 Related graph classes

-Some classes of planar graphs are necessarily Hamiltonian, and therefore also subhamiltonian; these include the 4-connected planar graphs and the Halin graphs.
+Some classes of planar graphs are necessarily Hamiltonian, and therefore also subhamiltonian.
+These include the 4-connected planar graphs, by Tutte's theorem on Hamiltonian cycles, and the Halin graphs.

 Every planar graph with maximum degree at most four is subhamiltonian, as is every planar graph with no separating triangles.

 If the edges of an arbitrary planar graph are subdivided into paths of length two, the resulting subdivided graph is always subhamiltonian.